Study periods - Section contents

 - Individual months (e.g. June and September).

-Completing subjects in non-standard study periods may help you to:
+Completing subjects in non-standard study periods, particularly Summer and Winter term ones, may help you to:

 - Meet your course requirements by repeating failed subjects